Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Introduction

 for the cusps.

-Let $M'$ be the universal elliptic curve over a (fine) moduli space of elliptic curves.
-Let $\overline{M}$ the Poincar\'e line bundle over $M'$ associated with the standard polarization.
+Let $M'$ be the universal elliptic curve over a (fine) moduli space of elliptic curves with level structure.
+Let $\overline{M}$ over $M'$ be the pullback of the Poincar\'e line bundle using the standard polarization.
 It is the partial compactification of a $\Gm$-torsor $M$ over $M'$.
-The variety $M$ is a mixed Shimura variety associated with the group $P_M = \GL_2 \ltimes W$, where $W$ is a Heissenberg group, a central extension of $\G_a^2$:
+The variety $M$ is a mixed Shimura variety associated with the group $P_M = \GL_2 \ltimes W$, where $W$ is a Heisenberg group, i.e.\@ a central extension of $\G_a^2$:

 (Here $\GL_2$ acts on $V$ via the natural 2-dimensional representation and on $U$ via the determinant.)
 In this case there is only one boundary stratum $Y \cong M'$ apart from $M$.
 Consider the following input datum: